bguise987/Ng4AspNetCore.StarterWeb/README.md

 # Ng4AspNetCore.StarterWeb #

-*NOTE: This repo is very much a work in progress - pull reqeusts are welcomed and appreciated!*
+*NOTE: This repo is very much a work in progress - pull requests are welcomed and appreciated!*

 *DISCLAIMER: I work for Microsoft, but am no way affiliated with the .NET Core or Azure AD B2C teams.
 This is just a starter project I've created to help accelerate getting my side projects up-and-running.*